 Applicants for a foundation place must also supply a clergy reference form directly to the school.
 Failure to provide a clergy reference form that satisfies the Governors of an applicant's eligibility for a foundation place within the time limits prescribed by the school will mean that the school cannot consider the application for a foundation place, although the applicant would still be considered for an open place.
 If there are more than 30 applicants, places will be allocated according to the following criteria, stated in order of priority:

-- i Looked after children or previously looked after children (see note 3); - ii Children who will have a sibling (see note 4) in the school at the time of admission; - iii Children whose families are faithful and regular worshippers at the parish churches (see note 5); - iv Children with an exceptional and professionally supported medical or social need for a place at this school (see note 6); - v Children in order of nearness of the home (see note 7) to the school (see note 8).
+- i Looked after children or previously looked after children (see note 3); - ii Children of staff employed at the school for two or more years at the time of application; - iii Children who will have a sibling (see note 4) in the school at the time of admission; - iv Children whose families are faithful and regular worshippers at the parish churches (see note 5); - v Children whose families are faithful and regular worshippers at another Christian church (see note 2); - vi Children with an exceptional and professionally supported medical or social need for a place at this school (see note 6); - vii Children in order of nearness of the home (see note 7) to the school (see note 8).